jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

     (i) in section 20A (relating to transactions of national interest),— (i) a business of a class set out in regulations that is involved in an irrigation scheme:
       (ii) any other business of a class set out in regulations that is involved in a strategically important industry or that owns or controls high-risk critical national infrastructure:
-    (j) in section 82(2) (definition of overseas investment in SIB assets), a business of a class set out in regulations that develops, produces, maintains, or otherwise has access to sensitive information
+    (j) in section 82(2) (definition of overseas investment in SIB assets), a business of a class set out in regulations that develops, produces, maintains, or otherwise has access to sensitive information:
+    (k) a business prescribed to be a strategically important business by regulations made under section 127(1)﻿(c)
   - **strategic goods list** means the list of all goods and classes of goods whose exportation is prohibited under section 96 of the Customs and Excise Act 2018 because they have or may have a strategic use (within the meaning of section 96(11) of that Act) that the Secretary is required to publish under section 96(7) of that Act
   - **subsidiary** has the meaning set out in sections 5 and 6 of the Companies Act 1993
   - **transaction** includes—